A Patient’s Guide to Adhesive Capsulitis

 What treatment options are available?

 Treatment of frozen shoulder can be frustrating and slow.
-Most cases eventually improve, but the process may take months.
+Most cases eventually improve, but the process may take 9-18 months.
 The goal of your initial treatment is to decrease inflammation and increase the range of motion of the shoulder.
-Your doctor will probably recommend anti-inflammatory medications, such as aspirin and ibuprofen.
+Dr. Kiritsis will probably recommend anti-inflammatory medications, such as ibuprofen.

-If progress in rehabilitation is slow, your doctor may recommend manipulation under anesthesia.
+If progress in rehabilitation is slow, Dr. Kiritsis may recommend manipulation under anesthesia.
 This means you are put to sleep with general anesthesia.
-Then the surgeon aggressively stretches your shoulder joint.
-The heavy action of the manipulation stretches the shoulder joint capsule and breaks up the scar tissue.
+Then Dr. Kiritsis slowly and carefully stretches your shoulder joint.
+The manipulation stretches the shoulder joint capsule and breaks up the scar tissue.
 In most cases, the manipulation improves motion in the joint faster than allowing nature to take its course.
-You may need this procedure more than once.

 This procedure has risks.
 There is a very slight chance the stretching can injure the nerves of the brachial plexus, the network of nerves running to your arm.
 And there is a risk of fracturing the humerus (the bone of the upper arm), especially in people who have osteoporosis (fragile bones).

 When it becomes clear that physical therapy and manipulation under anesthesia have not improved shoulder motion, arthroscopic release may be needed.
 This procedure is usually done using an anesthesia block to deaden the arm.
-The surgeon uses an arthroscope to see inside the shoulder.
+Dr. Kiritsis uses an arthroscope to see inside the shoulder.
 An arthroscope is a slender tube with a camera attached.
-It allows the surgeon to see inside the joint.
+It allows Dr. Kiritsis to see inside the joint.

 What can I expect after treatment?